A salon owner shows the inside of her shop, asking for help on where she's wasting expenses.

 Becoming a salon studio owner is the epitome of a dream come true for most beauty professionals.

-It is truly amazing how far the beauty industry has come.Salon professionals finally have the opportunity to own their own business without the crazy cost of overhead.
+It is truly amazing how far the beauty industry has come.Salon professionals finally have the opportunity to be salon owners without the crazy cost of overhead.

 A private space for only you and your clients?
 Priceless.